Icinga/icingaweb2-module-training/doc/30-Working-with-Forms.md

 ### Trainings Task 1:

-1. Extend the AssetForm to include a "Delete" button to remove an asset
+1. Extend the AssetForm to include a "Delete" button to remove an asset.

 ### Trainings Task 2: